banzhaf/GPTP-2018-Chapter-Formatting/gptp2017-latex-master/README.md

 #### Add author name(s)

-at line 43, add the author names
+at line 42 or 43, add the author names

 #### Add your nice place of work